Kingxukai/linux/Documentation/misc-devices/spear-pcie-gadget.rst

     # cd /config/pcie_gadget.n/

-Now you have all the nodes in this directory. program vendor id as 0x104a::
+Now you have all the woke nodes in this directory. program vendor id as 0x104a::

     # echo 104A >> vendor_id